The problem with being like everyone else is that everyone else sucks.

 What about your workout regimen?

-Do you do focus on big compound lifts, advanced bodyweight exercises, strongman training and avoid sissy movements that drop your testosterone levels?
+Do you do focus on big compound lifts, bodyweight exercises, strongman training and avoid sissy movements that drop your testosterone levels?

 Do you keep a detailed log book and track your progress week after week, year after year?